madgik/detexa/README.md

 Explain a function with `.h functionname`

-Optional: Implement your own functions in a funcs directory and give it as a terminal parameter The natively supported functions are stored in DETEXA/functions/[row/aggregate/vtable] directory.
+Optional: Implement your own functions in a funcs directory and give it as a terminal parameter.

+The natively supported functions are stored in DETEXA/functions/[row/aggregate/vtable] directory.